monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

   - PlanetWaterAbundance00None = 0
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes II - Frozen Plains
+  - Frozen Plains
-  - Eridani - Eridani II - Rocky Desert
+  - Desert
-  - Eridani - Eridani II - Outpost
+  - Outpost
-  - Eridani - Eridani III - Frozen Dunes
+  - Frozen Dunes
-  - Kang - Kang VIII-c - Plateau
+  - Plateau
-  - Bohr - Bohr II - Coastal Deciduous Forest
+  - Forest
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Savanna
+  - Savanna
 - Description:
   - Small cave with pillar in middle
   - Can only handle 1 group